ianlucas/cs2-inventory-simulator/docs/rules.md

 ## Rule overwriting

-There are two ways to overwrite rules: by adding records to `GroupRule` and `UserRule` tables.
+There are two ways to override rules: by adding records to `GroupRule` and `UserRule` tables.
 Users can be grouped by creating a record on `Group` table, and then associating each user to a group on `UserGroup`.

 1. If the system finds a rule for a user in `UserRule`, that rule will be enforced.
 2. If the system finds a rule for a group the user is in, on `GroupRule` table, that rule will enforced.
 If the user is associated to multiple groups, the rule for the group with the higher `priority` will be enforced.